anisurrahman072/React-Native-News-2024/ReactNativeSkia1.0.md

 ### Introducing Canvaskit-js: Enhancing Web Experiences with React Native Skia

-The React Native Skia team is excited to announce the release of Canvaskit-js, an open-source library designed for web development.
-This lightweight yet powerful library enables you to create rich web experiences using React Native Skia, all while keeping your bundle size impressively small — just 20 kilobytes!
+The React Native Skia team is excited to announce the release of **Canvaskit-js**, an open-source library designed for web development.
+This lightweight yet powerful library enables you to create **rich web experiences** using **React Native Skia**, all while keeping your bundle size impressively small — just **20 kilobytes**!

 # That’s it 🙌